s-and-witch/tales-lsp/README.md

 # tales language server

-This is language server and vscode extension for very simple human-readable description language with file cross-linking.
+This is a language server and a vscode extension for very simple human-readable description language with file cross-linking.

 See `example.tl` for more information about syntax.